 The best designs deliver an enlarged volume of vision is considerably enlarged both in width and depth.

 The Xtend technology delivers visual acuity at a higher level than the threshold previously defined (0.15 Log MAR at 70 cm)

-The Varilux X series was tested on a large group of wearers before it was commercialized,including personalising the design of the progressive lens in accordance with the wearer’s needs and their individual body,head and gaze dynamics and eye posture habits.
+The Varilux X series was tested on a large group of wearers before commercialized, including personalising the progressive lens design according to the wearer’s needs and their individual body, head and gaze dynamics, and eye posture habits.

-This so called pseudo-reading, consists of observing and tracking a large-size object – i.e. one that does not require visual acuity.
+This so-called pseudo-reading consists of observing and tracking a large-size object – i.e. one that does not require visual acuity.
 The object is blue against a white background and shown on a tablet.
-The movement of this target across the screen is similar to the average reading behavior of an adult,
+The movement of this target across the screen is similar to the average reading behaviour of an adult,

 That ratio is close to 0 for wearers who have a strong tendency to lower their eyes whenever they move to the next line, and therefore change their head and body posture or the tablet position only slightly; the ratio is close to 1 when wearers maintain a static gaze position, i.e., they have a strong tendency to change their posture and/or the tablet position vertically while reading.